sureshmelvinsigera/Operating_Systems_Project/aws-setup/README.md

 For this exercise, students should not be able to create more than:
 - 2 concurrent instances (not counting the pre-created windows instance)
 - Up to 60gb of volumes at any given time
-- Allowed to create security groups.
+- Allowed to create security groups

 For this exercise, they should not need to create any other resources on AWS.